JohnCMello/coursesUdemy/daciuk/curso_ReactJS_ninja/modulo_1/aula03/README.md

-## Conteúdo aprendido em aula
+## Topics in this class

-- Utilizar um servidor para servir nosso HTML
+- Create http server
-- Criar um elemento React
+- Create React element
-- Renderizar elemento no DOM
+- Render element in the DOM
-- Elementos React !== Elementos DOM
+- React Elements !== DOM Elements